Click the links below to learn more

 Current feeder schools are Kendall-Whittier and Sequoyah elementary schools; however, only students willing to commit to the college program will be admitted.
 All other remaining seats are awarded to other TPS students by lottery.

 Rogers is sought-after as a path for educational success.
-Tulsa Community College and Will Rogers Junior and Senior High Schools have already developed a partnership to achieve these goals.
+Tulsa Community College and Will Rogers Middle and Senior High Schools have already developed a partnership to achieve these goals.

 The school was named in 1939.
 Will Rogers was built during the Great Depression through funding from a Public Works Administration Grant.
 It was built to instill pride by its reference to an important native son.